-There’s nothing I love to order more at an Italian restaurant or deli than a caprese salad.
-I love the combination of fresh basil and tomato — it’s so delightful!
-It’s such a fresh tasting salad that instantly makes me think of summer.
-Adding butternut squash into this traditional salad packs it with extra nutrition and really fills you up.
-Sprinkle on a bit of fresh grated Parmesan cheese and prepare to be in food heaven!
+There’s nothing I love to order more at an Italian restaurant or deli than a Caprese salad.
+I love the combination of fresh basil and tomato; it’s such a fresh tasting salad that instantly makes me think of summer.
+Adding butternut squash to this traditional salad packs it with extra nutrition and fills you up.
+Sprinkle a bit of fresh grated Parmesan cheese and prepare to be in food heaven!

 One of the things I miss about living in New York has to be the Italian eateries.
-I miss going into a small delicatessen and looking behind the glass counter at all the amazing pastas, meats, cheeses, and salads.
-I loved getting a caprese salad whenever possible.
+I miss going into a small delicatessen and looking behind the glass counter at all the amazing pasta, meats, cheeses, and salads.
+I loved getting a Caprese salad whenever possible.

 The smell of fresh basil has a special power over me.
-It’s an herb certainly worth growing.
+It’s a herb certainly worth growing.

 Did you know that basil is one of the healthiest herbs in the world?
 Basil, also known as St. Joseph’s Wart, belongs to the mint family.
 What makes basil so healthy?
-Basil has antibacterial qualities, provided by its volatile oils — such as, estragole, linalool, cineole, eugenol, sabinene, myrcene, and limonene.
+Basil has antibacterial qualities, provided by its volatile oils — such as estragole, linalool, cineole, eugenol, sabinene, myrcene, and limonene.
 Basil also has important antioxidants such as, orientin and vicenin, which, have been found to protect cell structures.
-Plus, it tastes beautiful and makes margherita pizza, salads, soups, pastas, and sandwiches taste fantastic.
+Plus, it tastes beautiful and makes Margherita pizza, salads, soups, pasta, and sandwiches taste fantastic.

-While I love fresh out of your own garden basil, you can easily buy a basil plant to keep in your kitchen or home to add flavor and nutrition to your every day foods.
+While I love fresh out of your garden basil, you can easily buy a basil plant to keep in your kitchen or home to add flavor and nutrition to your everyday foods.

-Basil is even good in a cocktails; basil gimlet, basil lemon martini, and basil was also used at a bar I used to go to in NYC for their mojito recipe!
-YUM!
+Basil is even good in cocktails; basil gimlet and a basil lemon martini were my faves at a bar I used to go to in NYC.

 I’ve been neglecting my spiralizer lately, and I feel really guilty about it.
 In fact, Luke and I have been eating way too much meat lately and have both realized — since my recent nutritional therapy certification — that we need to abstain from wheat.
 However, that’s a whole blog series in itself (and may become one)!

-You don’t have to own a spiralzer to make this recipe, because it would be just as delicious with chopped or sliced butternut squash.
+You don’t have to own a spiralizer to make this recipe because it would be just as delicious with chopped or sliced butternut squash.
 This is a chilled salad, however, so you will be refrigerating the squash after it is fully cooked.
 I prefer spiralizing butternut squash, so when I can, I will take advantage of that over chopping any day!

 - 1 Medium butternut squash (spiralized or chopped)